-According to the Centers for Disease Control and Prevention (CDC), over 84 million Americans have prediabetes, a condition that means someone is at a higher risk for developing
+According to the Centers for Disease Control and Prevention (CDC), over 88 million Americans have prediabetes, a condition that means someone is at a higher

 If you do test positive for prediabetes, you can make lifestyle changes to prevent or delay Type 2 diabetes.
 Maintaining a healthy weight is a great place to start.
 Incorporating 2.5 hours of moderate exercise per week can also help you lower your risk.